Wong Chin Hung: Hong Kong

-On 2 October 2011, Wong Chin Hung scored two goals for Hong Kong, one of them a re-taken penalty, in the 2011 Long Teng Cup game against Macau.
+On 2 October 2011, Wong scored two goals for Hong Kong, one of them a re-taken penalty, in the 2011 Long Teng Cup game against Macau.
 Hong Kong won 5–1 in the end.

 Personal life

-Wong Chin Hung has had an uneasy relationship with his father, because he often injures himself and damages his footwear while playing football.
+Wong has had an uneasy relationship with his father, because he often injures himself and damages his footwear while playing football.
 His father once locked him up in their home to stop him from playing.
 He has also never attended any of his matches.